Who Am I ?

-Once upon a time, I worked for StepOut in NYC and moved to Colorado for Simple Energy, but am now at Occipital slinging web & computer vision code in Boulder CO.
+Once upon a time, I worked for StepOut in NYC and moved to Colorado for Simple Energy, but am now working both on AR/VR with Occipital and slinging Ethereum/Solidity code as a Blockchain Engineer in Boulder CO.
 I spend gratuitous amounts of time in the local community & hacking on side projects.
-My work has been featured in TechCrunch, CNN, Inc Magazine, The New York Times, BoingBoing, WIRED, and TechDigest.
+My work has been featured in TechCrunch, CNN, Inc Magazine, The New York Times, BoingBoing, WIRED, Forbes, and TechDigest.

 I’m primarily in Boulder, CO but you may find me in NYC or California here & there.
 When I’m not building things, I am a runner, skier, cyclist, photographer, podcaster, science fiction fan, and live music fan.

 Some pseudorandom facts about me:

 - 5th grade chess champion

 - 4x Marathon Finisher